fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 accounting_update_period=300000
 ```

-**SSH tunnel properties:** SSH properties are used to provide connectivity to instances.
+**SSH tunnel properties:** These properties configure the Fogbow Reverse Tunnel (FRT) service to provide public IP access to the VMs created by the Fogbow Manager in its intranet.

 ```bash
 # Public IP address of shh tunnel host